AlvaroSapata/EchoTube/README.md

 ![Category Feed](public/snap1.png)

 2. **Search bar:** Use the `Searchbar` to find specific content.
 This will disable the category videos until you press home or delete the text.
+(Marvel Search in image)

 ![Marvel Search](public/snap2.png)

 3. **Region Filter:** You can change the region to select the videos belonging to that region.
+(Region changed to Spain in image)

 ![Spanish Filter](public/snap3.png)

 4. **Recommended Videos:** Whenever you click a specific video, some related recomendations will be shown.
+(Video details and recommendations in image)

 ![Recommended Videos](public/snap4.png)
 ![Details](public/snap5.png)